Juno1121/MBTA-Web-App-Project/instructions.md

 Write a summary of your project and your reflections on it in [`README.md`](README.md), using [Markdown format](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) (1 per team, not 1 per person).
 The [`README.md`](README.md) file should include the following sections:

-**1. Project Overview** (~1 paragraph)

-Write a short abstract describing your project.
-Summarize the main objectives, key features, and any extensions or additional functionality implemented beyond the basic requirements.

-**2. Reflection** (~3 paragraphs + screenshots)
+#### 1. Project Overview

+Write a clear and concise description of your project.
+Summarize:

+- The main goal of your web app
+- The core features you implemented
+- Any extensions, “Wow!” features, or creative additions beyond the basic requirements

+This paragraph should read like an abstract: short, factual, and focused on what your app does.

+#### 2. Reflection

-After you finish the project, Please write a short document for reflection.
+After completing the project, write a short but thoughtful reflection covering the points below.
+Avoid generic statements.
+Refer to specific examples from your work.

-- Discuss the **development process** point of view, including what went well and what could be improved.
-Reflect on topics such as project scoping, testing, debugging, and any specific challenges encountered.
-What strategies helped the team succeed, and what adjustments might have made the project smoother?

-- Discuss your **team's work division**, including how the work was planned to be divided and how it actually happened.
-Address any issues that arose while working together and how they were addressed.
-Finally, discuss what you would do differently next time.

-- Discuss from a **learning** perspective, what you learned through this project and how you'll use what you learned going forward.
-Share your experience with AI tools - did they enhance your efficiency or understanding, and if so, how?
-What do you wish you had known beforehand that would have helped you succeed?
-Include screenshots showing key stages of development or specific challenges you overcame.
+1. **Development Process**.
+Reflect on your workflow during the project.
+You may discuss:

+   - What went well (e.g., breaking the problem into functions, testing helper functions early, debugging strategies)
+   - What was challenging (API errors, URL formatting, JSON structure, Flask routing, etc.)
+   - How you approached problem-solving
+   - What you would change if you were doing the project again

+    Focus on process, not just results.

+2. **Teamwork & Work Division**.
+Explain how your team planned and actually divided the work.
+You may discuss:

+   - Who handled which parts (APIs, helper module, Flask routes, HTML templates, CSS, etc.)
+   - Whether your plan changed
+   - Any communication or coordination issues and how you resolved them
+   - What you would do differently next time to improve collaboration

+    If you worked alone, write about how you managed your tasks.

+3. **Learning & Use of AI Tools**.
+Discuss what you learned and how this project contributed to your understanding of:

+   - APIs and JSON data
+   - Flask and backend web development
+   - Project organization and debugging
+   - Writing helper functions and integrating modules

+    Also reflect on your experience using AI tools:

+    - What AI tools you used (e.g., ChatGPT, GitHub Copilot, etc.)
+    - How AI helped (ideas, troubleshooting, code review, debugging, learning unfamiliar libraries)
+    - Any limitations you discovered
+    - What you wish you had known earlier

+Include **screenshots** showing important moments in development (e.g., debugging API output, testing in main(), your first working Flask form, error messages you solved, etc.).

 **Note**:

-- Start by listing all team members' names at the top of the document.
+- **Start by listing all team members' names at the top of the document.**
 - Make the `README.md` file clear and concise.
 There is no need to use fancy words or ChatGPT.

-### 3. Turning in Project

-- Push your completed code and updated `README.md` to your GitHub repository (the repository where your team has been working on).
-- Submit the project's GitHub repository URL to Canvas.
-In the Canvas comment section, include the names of all team members. **Note: Each team member must submit on Canvas and add this comment.**

 ---

-*updated:* *4/14/2025*
+## Turning in Project

+1. Push your completed code and updated `README.md` to your GitHub repository (the repository where your team has been working on).
+2. Submit the project's GitHub repository URL to Canvas.
+In the Canvas comment section, include the names of all team members. **Note: Every team member must submit on Canvas and add this comment.**

+---
+*Updated:* *11/16/2025*